 Gardens take place over time and therefore seasons need to be considered in all designs.
 Taking into consideration what the garden and plants look like in spring, summer, fall, and winter are very important to consider when designing and planting.
 We want to make sure the garden has interest in it year round.

 We utilize native plants in our designs whenever possible to help the surrounding ecosystems and to build resilient gardens.
 We also prefer to use a diverse array of plants that make the gardens more resilient and to prevent mass "die off" situations.

 No garden or landscape is maintenance free, and each garden and landscape is unique and therefore requires a unique management plan.
 We work closely with clients to determine needs and find the best possible maintenance solutions.

 Whenever possible we only install mulch for top dressing.
 It helps retain moisture, is easy to reapply, and helps keep a healthy and nourished soil which in turn keeps plants healthy.
-We prefer to use mini pine bark mulch.

 All of the work we do is by hand.
 There are some exceptions to this rule but when possible we only use manual labor.
 This includes installation, weeding, and excavating.